knative/docs/docs/versioned/admin/admin-overview.md

 Knative supports subsequent installs after the initial installation, you so your initial choices don't lock you in.
 For example, you can migrate from one message transport or network ingress to another without losing messages.

-### Create and modify custom resources
+## Defining and modifying custom resources

 Either before or after the installing Knative Eventing and Serving components, you can create and modify custom resources and reinstall components as needed.
 You do so by creating or modifying a ConfigMap using a custom resource definition (CRD).
-See [ConfigMaps](#configmaps).

 You customize resources using `kubectl` using the Knative Operator using `kn`.
 See [Knative Serving CRDs](/install/operator/configuring-serving-cr.md) and [Knative Eventing CRDs](/install/operator/configuring-eventing-cr.md).